mishcodes09/budge/README.md

 ## 📱 Purpose of the App

-**BudgetBuddy** is a mobile application designed to help users track expenses across various categories, compare spending against user-defined goals, and visualize financial health in a meaningful and engaging way.
-The app is part of the final assessment for our Mobile App Development module and integrates feedback from the prototype phase to improve user experience and functionality.
+**Budge** is a mobile application designed to empower users to manage their finances more effectively by tracking expenses, monitoring savings goals, and promoting financial awareness.
+Through a user-friendly interface and engaging gamification features, the app helps users stay within their spending limits by providing visual insights and feedback.
+Developed as part of the final assessment for the Mobile App Development module, Budge integrates feedback from the prototype phase to deliver an improved and polished user experience.

----

 ## 🎨 Design Considerations